ChrstphrHll/npc_gen/students/Nom Remington.md

 ---
 # Nom Remington
 ### Description
-- Dragonborn Monk from Principality of the Palus Peoples
+- Dragonborn Monk from Floating Island
 - 3rd year Exploration student in Fiesn
 - long spines, Purple eyes, and copper skin
 - Is Unfathomable and Hesitant, and has Power as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes